22. Legal Remedies in France for Arrears of Rent

 22.3.
 Possession Proceedings on a French Rental Property

-The legal process for possession of a French rental property is complicated and lengthy.
+The legal process for possession of a French rental property is complicated, costly and lengthy.

 The Government has also urged all préfectures to ensure that every step possible is taken to protect tenants from eviction.